state-adapt/state-adapt/apps/docs/src/app/concepts/adapters.md

 state => state.property,
 ```

+Since these functions are only referenced and never called in your code, the convention is to name them nouns instead of verbs (e.g. `state` instead of `getState`).
+Another reason is explained in [`createSelectors`](/concepts/adapters#createselectors).

 ## `createAdapter`

 createAdapter provides type inference when creating state adapters, which is convenient because every state change and selector starts with the same type (`State`), and every state change returns that type as well.
 Here is an example using createAdapter: